fraterrisus/walkthroughs/dragon-wars/README.md

 - Enter the building, fight off both Guardians, and exit the foyer.
 - Go straight S through a door, then 2W 1N through another door, then 1W.
 Those stairs take you down to the Underworld.
 - Follow the corridor all the way around until you can see a pit.
 - There's a corner with a missing guardrail.
-Step there and `(U)se` *Arcane Lore.* Toss a DEAD body into the pit (p128) and it will be returned to you alive but Stunned and with 1 HP.
+Step there and `(U)se` *Arcane Lore.* Toss a Dead body into the pit `(p128)` and it will be returned to you alive but Stunned and with 1 HP.
 - Then `(U)se` *Bandage* to recover Health.
-- Now you have to get out of here; by going to the Underworld and back, the Necropolis map will reset, and the walls are immune to *D:Soften Stone.* So you either have to go back out through the Guardians again or through the spider hallway.
+- Now you have to get out of here; by going to the Underworld and back, the Necropolis map will reset.
+You can go back out through the Guardians again or through the spider hallway.
 Fortunately, the spider hallway doesn't reset, so if you've been here before that's the better choice.

 ### Combat Strategies